Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

+Muncy is 20 years old and was the Athletics 2021 1st round pick.
+He's currently listed as the A's 7th best prospect per MLBpipeline.com.
 Between his solid speed, defense and arm, Muncy has the tools needed to stick at shortstop.
 His athleticism gives him the versatility to also handle second and third if needed.
-Muncy is currently ranked as Baseball America's No. 43 prospect in the draft.